seymaguleryuz/radical-group.github.io/README.md

 ```

 In order to add a project to the webpage, create a branch named `project/<proj-filename>`
-and create a pull request towards master under the `radical-cybertools` repo.
+and create a pull request towards master.
 As
 soon as the request is merged GitHub will render the page.

 ## Add yourself

 You can add yourself to the page in `_people` folder.
 Create a file
 `<firstname>_<lastname>.md` in the folder.
 We require few line of header before
 you start writing your own page.
 See the following for the header

 ```
 ---